axibase/atsd/rule-engine/notifications/custom-jenkins.md

 Create a new `CUSTOM` web notification from scratch or import the following [template](resources/custom-jenkins-notification.xml), used in this example.

-To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the multi-action button located below the table and follow the prompts.
+To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the split button located below the table and follow the prompts.

 To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.